mikecinnamon/MLearning/[ML-17] Example - The MNIST data (1).md

 Q2.
 Repeat the exercise with other images.
 You don't need the function `gray()` anymore.

 Q3.
-Split the data in a training set with 60,000 samples and a test set with 10,000 samples.
+Split the data in a training set with 60,000 data units and a test set with 10,000 units.

 Q4.
-Train and test a **decision tree classifier**, using these data.
-Control the growth of the tree with the argument `max_leaf_nodes=128`.
+Train and test a **decision tree classifier** on these data, controlling the growth of the tree with the argument `max_leaf_nodes=128`.

 Q5.
 Train and test a **random forest classifier**, with  `max_leaf_nodes=128` and `n_ estimators=10`.
 Is it better than the decision tree model?